-I’m excited about sharing this reading list because it is a mix of really good books.
-Plus, if you haven’t read the book Hidden Figures or see the movie you have to check it out.
+I’m excited about sharing this reading list because it is a mix of books.
+If you haven’t checked out Hidden Figures Book and Movie it is a much read and watch.

 My Reading List II: